The Helium Token

 The Helium Token is designed to serve the needs of the two primary parties in the Helium blockchain ecosystem:

 - Hotspot Hosts and Network Operators.
 Hosts mine HNT while deploying and maintaining network coverage.

 - Enterprises and developers using the Helium Network to connect devices and build IoT applications.
 Data Credits, which are a $USD-pegged utility token derived from HNT in a burn transaction, are used to pay transaction fees for wireless data transmissions on the network (in addition to things like adding Hotspots and sending).

 The Helium blockchain uses three distinct token economic concepts to ensure HNT supply is both plentiful for network needs but also relatively scarce, with a known maximum.
 Let's take a look at them in some detail.

-Since the Helium genesis block, the
+At launch genesis block, the

 5,000,000 HNT per month.
 And since the